 - Approaching you

 A stalker may also order or cancel your goods or services, make complaints to organisations about you, damage your property or try to talk to you online (cyber stalking).

-Stalking is contrary to the University’s Dignity at Work and Study Policy.
+Stalking is contrary to the University’s Harassment and Bullying Procedure.

 Find out more